-cross research on collaboration in Indonesia has found that there are three factors that significantly affect the organization's development which are communication, shared goals and power distribution (Raharja and Akhmad, 2020).
-Another study on a collaborative governance in coping with HIV/AIDS in Surakarta found collaborative ineffective governance between Surakarta AIDS Commission, working group, health office, NGOs and citizens caring about AIDS is due to the less commitment and participation of stakeholders in coping with HIV/ AIDS, Moreover, poor coordination between stakeholders, communication, information and education of HIV/AIDS are still limited, and do not reach the community, and inadequate nontransparent budget is still dependent on donor institution in conducting the activities.
+A research on cross sector collaboration in Indonesia has found that there are three factors that significantly affect the organization's development which are communication, shared goals and power distribution (Raharja and Akhmad, 2020).
+Another study on a collaborative governance in coping with HIV/AIDS in Surakarta found that ineffective collaborative governance between Surakarta AIDS Commission. working group, health office, NGOs and citizens caring about AIDS is due to the less commitment and participation of stakeholders in coping with HIV/ AIDS, Moreover, poor coordination between stakeholders, communication, information and education of HIV/AIDS are still limited, and do not reach the entire community, inadequate and nontransparent budget is still dependent on institution in conducting the activities.
 Those aspects have limited and encouraged dynamic collaboration (Demartoto et al., 2020).
 One way to improve collaboration with other local government apparatus is by having a formal agreement collaboration document with the multi-stakeholders who are related to the HIV program (Elianda and Rahmawati, 2020).